 Basically, a corrupt officer will pull you over while driving or stop you on the street, accuse you of committing a crime, then tell you that you need to pay a fine (bribe) in cash.
 This can happen pretty much anywhere in the city at any time of day.

 In this section, I’ll outline exactly what to expect during a police stop in Tijuana including how the police may stop you, reasons an officer might stop you, and what happens during a police stop.

 Getting Stopped By the Police in Tijuana While Driving or Walking Around

 The police interaction in Tijuana can begin in a number of ways.
 If you’re driving, the officer will perform a standard traffic stop.
 They will turn on the lights and possibly the siren on their cop car and pull you over, just like any other traffic stop.

-Sometimes the police set up roadblocks and stop everyone who passes.
+Sometimes state police officers set up roadblocks and stop everyone who passes.
 Sometimes they perform random inspections.
 This is common on highways.
 Occasionally, an officer may stand by your parked car and wait until you return.

 When you’re stopped, the officer usually asks to see your passport, FMM tourist permit or visa, car registration, and your driver’s license.
 They’ll also tell you why you were stopped.

 If you’re walking down the street, the officer may approach you on foot and tell you to stop.
 If they’re driving, they could roll down their window and motion for you to come to talk to them.